A-Z Guide to Addiction and Cognitive Behavioural Therapy

-The therapist typically begins by getting the client to discuss his or her addiction by asking him or her a series of leading questions.
-The client may say something such as "I can't stop drinking alcohol."
-The therapist may ask "What does that mean about you?"
-The client reveals a core belief such as "Because I'm hopeless" or "I'm a total failure".
+The therapist typically begins by getting the client to discuss their addiction by asking them a series of leading questions.
+The client may say something such as “I can’t stop drinking alcohol.”
+The therapist may ask “What does that mean about you?”
+The client reveals a core belief such as “Because I’m hopeless” or “I’m a total failure”.

 The therapist then helps the client collect evidence that either supports and discredits this belief.
 An attempt is then made to dispute this belief and then replace this belief with another more rational belief that doesn’t result in addictive behaviours.

 Common automatic thoughts discovered in addiction treatment

 Below we list a number of common automatic thoughts often uncovered during CBT sessions for addiction treatment:

 - “I’ve been addicted for years.
 I’ll never change.”